yegor256/blog/_drafts/_altruism.md

   caption: ...
 ---

-Altruism means selflessly giving others more than taking back, while egoism means selfishly taking more than returning.
-Modern theories of management and social life tell us that altruism means prosperity to the society and success to the project.
+Altruism means selflessly giving others more than you take back, while egoism means selfishly taking more than you return.
+Modern theories of management and social life tell us that altruism means prosperity for the society and success to the project.
 In my book
 [_Code Ahead_](/code-ahead.html) I claim the opposite: altruism hurts the society and kills projects.